 In hindsight, freemium may have gotten famous on an inversion of cause and effect.
 It can’t turn any old company into a Slack-style household name.
 It’s more that any company using freemium pricing has to become a household name — or it will tank.

-It’s a “high risk, high reward strategy,” as Brenner put it.
+It’s a “high-risk, high-reward strategy,” as Brenner put it.

-Today, Brenner recommends that client companies offer their core product entirely free in the seed stage, to assess basic demand and product-market fit.
+For instance, Brenner recommends that client companies offer their core product entirely free in the seed stage, to assess basic demand and product-market fit.
 It’s a way of “de-risking their business,” by finding out answers to basic questions before asking for investors’ money.

 At first, wide-ranging feedback and proof of demand is worth more than money, and “pricing is a huge barrier to getting the product into the market,” Brenner said.